 This part is made easy thanks to the developers here at nio.
-Download the nio binary from app.n.io/binaries/download after agreeing to the license agreement.
+Download the nio binary from account.n.io/binaries/download after agreeing to the license agreement.
 This download will provide a wheel which is the python package that installs nio onto a device.
 Simply copy your binary .whl file onto the Pi and run the installation command below.

 To copy your binary file use the scp command from a terminal on your machine.
 First logout of the Pi with the command

 logout.
 Run the command:

 Replacing above fields with the path to your binary .whl file and the IP address of the Pi.
 This command will ask you to enter the password of the Pi (raspberry).
 You will know this command has succeeded when your terminal displays a similar conformation as the one below.

 Next ssh back into the Raspberry Pi (ssh pi@XXX.XXX.XXX.XXX) and run the following command: